tpwrules/emdash/dashboard/docs/customizer manual.md

 Callback functions have the following prototype: `void callback(uint32_t val)`, where `val` is the value of the canvar at the time the callback is called.
 It is sign or zero extended to 32 bits according to the `signed` parameter of the `Variable`.

 The callback likely wants to change the screen based on the value of the canvar.
 Standard C functions like `sprintf` can be used to build the value, and the screen functions covered elsewhere can be used to update the screen.
-If the callback updates the screen in the mode area, it shuold check that `app_mode_change_func` equals the correct function, so that it only draws if the mode is actively being displayed.
+If the callback updates the screen in the mode area, it should check that `app_mode_change_func` equals the correct function, so that it only draws if the mode is actively being displayed.

 The callback function is called with interrupts enabled.
 Interrupts can be disabled when necessary, but they should be enabled while screen functions are called.